The ultimate insult guide: a useful list of swear words and one-liners

 Level of vulgarity: +

-Redneck
+4. Redneck

 Is “redneck” a slur?
 Yes.
 The term “Redneck” allegedly originates from a certain class of uneducated person, usually a farmworker in America or Canada, who often had red necks, due to their extended exposure to the sun.

-The term has a rather obscure past (just like the curse word fuck you might say), and became popular after the American Civil War, when it was used to refer to the white inhabitants in the southern states, who dropped in status in the eyes of the North.
+The term has a rather obscure past (just like the origins of the word fuck you might say), and became popular after the American Civil War, when it was used to refer to the white inhabitants in the southern states, who dropped in status in the eyes of the North.
 Some also claim that it was popularized during a Midwestern miners’ strike in the 1920s.
 Striking trade unionists were identified by a red bandana tied around their necks.

 Today, the term is used to describe a rural person, often from the south or the countryside, and conveys a sense of poor education and reactionary opinions.